Table of Contents

 keytool -importkeystore -srckeystore /etc/ssl/certs/java/cacerts -destkeystore $OUT/ca-bundle.p12 -deststoretype PKCS12 -srcstorepass changeit -deststorepass changeit

-directory with .crt
+certs directory with .crt extension. ./certs/

 ├── sql-ca.crt